South Africa offers diverse regions and cultures and a variety of tour options.

 The site’s key attractions are the Sterkfontein Caves, where the most significant excavations have taken place, and the Maropeng Visitors Center, which offers fascinating insight regarding not only the fossils and artifacts discovered, but the early history of our extraordinary planet (and some warnings concerning its future).

-The centre is very much family-oriented, to ensure that the younger generation will engage with and take away important and amazing facts.
+The center is very much family-oriented, to ensure that the younger generation will engage with and take away important and amazing facts.
 Highlights include a short but exciting boat trip introducing visitors to the elements – wind, water, fire and earth – and the roles that they played in forming our planet as we know it today, a bridge that may unnerve you with its startling optical illusion, and, of course, exhibits about the fossils found in the Cradle area, an introduction to DNA and evolution, diversity, extinction, studying fossils, prehistoric animals, etc.

 The highlight for most visitors (save the claustrophobic) is the descent into the Sterkfontein Caves, which may be enjoyed prior to or after your visit to the Visitors Center.
 The caves are currently owned by the University of the Witwatersrand, whose scientists have been responsible for the main excavations of the World Heritage Site.
 They are credited with many of the most significant discoveries, including the world-famous “Mrs Ples” (a 2.1-million-year-old Australopithecus skull) and “Little Foot” (an almost complete Australopithecus skeleton dating back more than 3 million years).